IamSreeman/IamSreeman.github.io/pages/collections/projects.md

 <a href="https://github.com/IamSreeman/LaTeX/blob/master/BlackHoleInformationParadox/BlackHoleInformationParadox.pdf" class="button" target="_blank">View PDF</a><br>
 ##### One-dimensional photonic bound states in the continuum (March-April 2021)
 *Supervisor: Prof. Anshuman Kumar*
-- Studied bound states in the continuum (BICs) which emerge due to precise destructive interference of waves for an electron in an one-dimensional quantum well under an external magnetic field.
+- Studied bound states in the continuum (BICs) which emerge due to precise destructive interference of waves for an electron in a one-dimensional quantum well under an external magnetic field.
 - Using the correspondence between the spin states of the above electron model and the polarisation states of an one dimensional photonic system made up of an anisotropic layer conjugated with a 1D photonic crystals consisting of alternating layers, found BICs for the photonic system.
 - Calculated numerical values and generated graphs of several quantities such as transmittance, reflectance, Q factor, wave function using python for both the electron model and the photonic model.<br>
 <a href="https://github.com/IamSreeman/1d-photonic-bound-states-in-the-continuum" class="button"  target="_blank">GitHub</a><br>